 In Google’s Project Oxygen rigorous, data-driven analysis, the results showed that the best managers are good coaches.
-Good managers were associated not only with good team performance but high employee satisfaction as well.
+Good managers were associated not only with solid team performance but high employee satisfaction too.

 Some leaders might worry that telling staff members hard truths about their performance might lead to discontent in the workforce, but the Google study shows that’s not necessarily true.

 When it’s approached in the right way, coaching actually increases a team member’s commitment to the company.
 Even team members who are highly competent, trained, and talented need some help now and then to bring out their best.

 Of course, customer service agents who are struggling can definitely benefit from coaching, and call center coaching best practices can help your organization adapt to changing goals and priorities.

 In today’s business climate, with new disruptors introduced every year, the ability to change with the market is a huge advantage.
 Implement some of these methods to give your business that critical edge.

 In workplaces the world over, there’s a clear divide between employees and the employer.
 The two parties have a distant relationship that leaves workers feeling alienated from their superiors.

 While management figures tend to be extremely busy and may simply feel they lack time to build strong relationships with their workforce, this ultimately works against them.
 Why?